jobworkerp-rs/jobworkerp-client-rs/docs/worker-yaml.md

 The `jobworkerp_client::client::worker_yaml` module provides a generic library facility for loading jobworkerp Worker definitions from YAML files and upserting them to a jobworkerp server through `UseJobworkerpClientHelper::upsert_worker`.

 By consolidating each `WorkerData` field and the (arbitrary-proto) `runner_settings` into a single YAML file, worker registration logic that used to be hard-coded in Rust can be expressed declaratively.
-For an end-to-end usage example, see `memories/docs/yaml-workers.md` in the parent repository.

 ## API